 As a result, veterinarians (and Dr. Google) were deluged by inquiring cat lovers about whether or not cats have Down syndrome.
 This all begs the question, what exactly is responsible for the behaviors and physical traits that make pet parents believe their cat has Down Syndrome?

 Popular social media accounts or not, the answer is no: cats cannot have Down syndrome.

 In human beings, Down syndrome, also known as Trisomy 21, is a common genetic condition that results from the presence of an extra copy or partial copy of chromosome 21.
 Down syndrome is named after John Langdon Down, a British doctor who described the syndrome in people in 1866.

-Parents of children born with Down syndrome are usually genetically normal, and the condition is believed to occur by chance.
+Parents of children born with Down syndrome are usually genetically normal, and the condition is believed to occur by chance with a higher incidence in older human mothers.
 In people, Down syndrome causes mild to moderate mental disabilities.
 It is often associated with decreased muscle tone, shorter height, and upward slanting eyes.

 The reason cats cannot have Down syndrome is because they don’t have chromosome 21.
 Cats only have 19 chromosomes, therefore they literally cannot have an extra chromosome 21.